aharth/linked-eurostat/uri-templates.md

 ## Semantic Model

+The application uses well-known vocabularies to describe the resources, including the W3C Data Cube vocabulary (qb:), SKOS vocabulary (skos:), and DCAT vocabulary (dcat:).

 ### Document URI Classes

 Document URIs (without fragments) are not assigned explicit RDF classes.
 They are described with properties like `rdfs:comment`, `dcterms:publisher`, and `foaf:topic` pointing to the main fragment resource.